Anterior Cervical Discectomy and Fusion (ACDF Surgery)

 One of the most common side effects of ACDF surgery is dysphasia.
 This side effect can also cause speech disorders characterized by persistent or temporary difficulty swallowing.
 Dysphasia happens as a reaction to having your esophagus restrained during surgery.
 Many people find this condition resolves itself within a few days following surgery.
 However, other people may experience conditions that last days, weeks, months.
 In rare cases, permanent dysphasia.

 Your doctor will be able to give you a more comprehensive breakdown of your risks.

 Post ACDF Surgery and Recovery

-You will need observation in a hospital setting as you recover.
+During your initial ACDF recovery you will need observation in a hospital setting.
 The hospital staff will monitor your heart rate, breathing, and blood pressure.
 Once you can move normally, your doctor will clear you for release.
 Your doctor will prescribe you medication to help you recover at-home.
-Make sure you attend all follow-up appointments your surgeon schedules.
+Make sure you attend all follow-up appointments your physician schedules.

 If you exhibit any of these symptoms, contact your doctor immediately.

 Fever above 101°F (38°C)